 Older weapons, and some post-Fall weapons made in a pinch to use fewer resources, suffer from recoil.
 I like to keep an old anti-materiel rifle from Earth that I've had since I left for New Mumbai in a locker.
-It packs a real kick, but it's as hard-hitting as any gun you'll see today.
+It packs a real kick, but it's as hardhitting as any gun you'll see today.

 Firing a weapon with the Recoil quality imposes a -10 penalty to future attacks with that weapon during the remainder of the combat turn, unless the weapon has been deployed or the character uses a complex action to recover from the recoil.
+A weapon with the Recoil quality firing a burst provides a -5 penalty to the user's weapon skill, and full automatic fire of any sort provides a -10 penalty to the user's accuracy.